fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 feature_names = df.drop('isFraud', axis = 1)
 ```

-We can then visualize the decision tree using thefollowingcode:
+We can then visualize the decision tree using the following code:

 ```
 #Creating the tree visualization